aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 14. You can take a look at all the other configuration options and explore them if you want but for now leave them all default and hit **Next**.

 16. Kinesis Firehose buffers incoming records before delivering them to your S3 bucket.
-Set **Buffer size*** to 1 MB and **Buffer interval** to 60 seconds.
+Set **Buffer size** to 1 MB and **Buffer interval** to 60 seconds.
 This is to make sure data is delivered to S3 as quick as possible.

 17. Scroll down to IAM role.
-This is the Identity and Access Manamgenent role that you need to specify to give Kinesis the appropriate permissions it needs to access your S3 bucket and any other resources it may need.
+This is the Identity and Access Management role that you need to specify to give Kinesis the appropriate permissions it needs to access your S3 bucket and any other resources it may need.
 Click **Create new or choose**.

 18. This will open up a new tab like the one below where you can create a new IAM role.
 Select **Allow**.